Herelleviridae

 Herelleviridae is a family of bacterial viruses of the order Caudovirales infecting members of the phylum Firmicutes.
-The family has five subfamilies, 33 genera and 92 species.
+The family has five subfamilies and 34 genera.
+On average, replication of family members is supported by 70% isolates of primary host species.

 Etymology

 The family's name, Herelle is in honor of Félix d'Hérelle, a French-Canadian microbiologist, the suffix -viridae is the standard suffix for virus families.